SkotBotCambo/hcml_course/README.md

 can be more "human-centered".

 ### Reading Response and Discussion
-In order to better digest the readings, students will write a response to a weekly discussion prompt (provided in the reading schedule) using the readings.
-This response will need to be uploaded by the Monday before class so that students will have a chance to read each others' responses and the presenter can integrate them into the weekly presentation
+In order to better digest the readings, students will write a response to each weekly discussion prompt (provided in the reading schedule) by making appropriate citations and connections to the current week's readings and those of previous weeks.
+Students should feel free to cite other sources, but these should not be a replacement for the required readings of the week.
+This response will need to be uploaded by the Monday (subject to change) before class so that students will have a chance to read each others' responses and the presenter can integrate them into the weekly presentation.
+This exercise will provide students with the opportunity to get more comfortable with the writing and reflecting component of the class.

 ## Schedule
 ### Week 1 : Introduction